Kalifakone/Kalifakone.github.io/README.md

 <div class="w3-content w3-container w3-padding-64" id="about">
   <h3 class="w3-center">ABOUT ME</h3>
   <p class="w3-center"><em>I love programming</em></p>
   <p>"We always say" Allah remove the bad people from our lives"...But what makes you think that you're the "good one"?
-Maybe you were the "Bad one" in someone's life and Allah remove you from theirs." - Bill Gates</p>
+Maybe you were the "Bad one" in someone's life and Allah remove you from theirs."</p>
   <div class="w3-row">
     <div class="w3-content w3-container w3-padding-64">
       <p><b>Kalifa Konneh</b></p><br>